AvixSoft/forum/README.md

 # Main Info

-Welcome to the NK Studios forum for our newest game projects.
+Welcome to the GearX Studios forum for our newest game projects.
 If you have any questions on the layout then contact me at (310)-902-4760

 ## Game type